kadena-marketing/doctest/docs/guides/nodes/compaction.md

 ---

 title: Reduce node storage
-description: "Use the compact program to reduce the storage required by the Chainweb node database."
+description: "Use the compact program to reduce the storage required by the Chainweb node databases."
 menu: Deploy
 label: Compaction
 order: 2